 Here’s another example from BuzzFeed News:

-When you use different Tweets to focus on different parts of a single article like these examples do, you can easily rack up a whole bunch of variations!
+When you use different tweets to focus on different parts of a single article as these examples do, you can easily rack up a whole bunch of variations!

-When you’re promoting a post of your own, what are your shortcuts for creating a quick batch of Tweets?
+When you’re promoting a post of your own, what are your shortcuts for creating a quick batch of tweets for Twitter?

 You’ve seen some of our favorite strategies – now share your own in the comments below!